 Also, small biopsies of treated sites (areas which have received prior therapy) can produce histologic features of astrocytic hyperplasia that can be confused with recurrent tumor.
-In such instances, 1p/19q- testing is indicated as distinguishing recurrent tumor versus treatment response is of obvious diagnostic and therapeutic significance.
+In such instances, 1p/19q-testing is indicated, as distinguishing recurrent tumor versus treatment response is of obvious diagnostic and therapeutic significance.
+Needle biopsies after treatment may demonstrate features similar to those of an oligoastrocyoma, raising questions about the original diagnosis versus treatment effect where tumor is gone and replaced by benign reactive changes.
 The presence of a 1p/19q co-deletion is diagnostic of a significantly different tumor type.
-(Güler-Tezel G, Wang M, Lass U)

-Oligodendroglioma with 1p,19q co-deletion is a diagnostic marker used to guide therapy, not a prognostic marker.
+Oligodendroglioma with 1p/19q co-deletion is a diagnostic marker used to guide therapy, not a prognostic marker.
 As such, it should be covered in these circumstances.

-We request that your "one service" restriction be changed to reflect the clinical scenarios described above.
+Request: We request that your "one service" restriction be changed to reflect the clinical scenarios described above.